terwey/nps-docs/docs/05_Plugins/01_Newscoop_Facebook_Plugin.md

-FacebookNewscoopBundle
+Facebook Newscoop Bundle
 ======================

-Usefull sevices for integration Newscoop and Facebook.
+Usefull services for integration Newscoop and Facebook.

 Facebook caches shared urls for better performance.
 It can cause some problems at the time we want to change title, decscripton of our article because we still have an older version of our article.
 This is why this plugin is designed for.